-- Demonstrate a process and approach for testing and evaluating the performance of all applications against end-user expectations and Azure best practices. - Demonstrate a process and approach for evaluating and improving architectural best practices to remediate issues with migrated platforms or workloads that do not meet performance or cost expectations, if any issues or performance or cost shortcomings are detected.
+- Documented process and approach for testing and evaluating the performance of all applications against end user expectations and Azure best practices, when applicable. - Documented process and approach for evaluating and improving architectural best practices to remediate issues with migrated platforms or workloads that do not meet performance or cost expectations.

-Documentation of a testing, validation, and performance evaluation that addresses the preceding points for three (3) unique customers with migration of Enterprise application projects that were completed within the past twelve (12) months.
-The documentation must indicate that the implemented solution met customer expectations, and it must include a sign-off from the customer.
+Documentation of testing, validation, and performance evaluation addressing the above points for one (1) customer.
+The documentation must indicate that the implemented solution meets customer expectations with a sign-off from the customer.